liferay/liferay-docs/developer/frameworks/articles/localization/01-localization-intro.markdown

 [TOC levels=1-4]

-If you're writing a Liferay Application, you're probably a genius who is also really cool, which means your application will be used throughout the entire world.
+If you're writing a Liferay application, you're probably a genius who is also really cool, which means your application will be used throughout the entire world.
 At least, if its messages can be translated into their language, it will.
 Thankfully, Liferay facilitates creating and using message translations and